 This reflects the preference for making decisions at the lowest level of government or social organisation where the issue can be effectively managed – decisions made at the local level are often viewed as more likely to take account of local environmental conditions and the opinions of the local people who often bear the highest ecological costs of development.

 This environmental law encourages Industries to invest positively to prevent pollution.

 Principle of Common But Differentiated Responsibility

 The idea is that states should comply with international obligations for the conservation of the environment on the basis of equity and in accordance with their common but differentiated responsibilities and respective capacities.
-This principle was acknowledged in the Rio Declaration at principles four and seven.
+This principle was acknowledged in the Rio Declaration in principles four and seven.

 The Principle of Sustainable Development

-The principle of sustainable development was defined by the 1987 Brundtland Report’ as a development that meets the needs (in particular the essential needs of the world’s poor) of the present without compromising the ability of future generations to meet their own needs.
+The principle of sustainable development was defined by the 1987 Brundtland Report’ as a development that meets the needs (in particular the essentials of the world’s poor) of the present without compromising the ability of future generations to meet their own needs.
 It imposes the idea of limitations on the environment’s capacity to meet present and futures needs.”

 The Principle of Participation